MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/upgrading/migrating-client-applications/cordova/index.md

 The manual migration process involves a few stages:

-* Creating a new Cordova MobileFirst project
+* Creating a new Cordova project
 * Replacing the necessary web resource elements with the code from your previous version
 * Making the necessary changes to your JavaScript code to conform to SDK changes

-Many MobileFirst API elements were removed in v8.0.
+Many {{ site.data.keys.product_adj }} API elements were removed in v8.0.
 Removed elements are clearly marked as non-existent in an IDE that supports autocorrect for JavaScript.

 The table below lists those API elements that require removal, with suggestions on how to replace the functionality.
 Many of the removed elements are UI elements that can be replaced with Cordova plug-ins or HTML 5 elements.
 Some methods have changed.